KinsonDigital/VelaptorDocs/docs/api/Velaptor.AppStats.md

 ### GetFontGlyphRenderingData()

-Gets all of the rendered textures for the last two frames in `string` format.
+Gets all the rendered textures for the last two frames in `string` format.

 ```csharp
 public static string GetFontGlyphRenderingData();